Midwifery Internship in Tanzania

 Observe births

-If you are studying medicine or midwifery, you will be allowed to observe births and cesarean sections.
+If you are studying medicine or midwifery, you will be allowed to observe births and caesarean sections.
 This is the chance to see the role midwives play in the birthing process.
-It’s a great way to learn first-hand about delivery and you’ll get to see the first moments of a newborn baby as it’s welcomed into the world.
+It’s a great way to learn first-hand about delivery, and you’ll get to see the first moments of a newborn baby as it’s welcomed into the world.

-In Tanzania, only interns studying medicine or midwifery are permitted to observe births and cesarean sections.
+In Tanzania, only interns studying medicine or midwifery are permitted to observe births and caesarean sections.

 Provide postnatal care